Here’s How to Find Tens of Thousands of Family History Books for Free

-But there is one type of genealogy resource that often stands above the rest when it comes to providing these sought after details.
+But there is one type of genealogy resource that often stands above the rest when it comes to providing unique insights.
 And this same resource also happens to be a wonderful place to locate names and dates, land ownership information, occupations and much more.

 We’re talking about old books.
 You might think that your ancestor couldn’t have possibly made it into a published book, but you might be surprised by how many did.
-Especially if you are researching ancestors that lived in the US before 1900, you have a good chance at locating their family tree and information about their lives in one of these books.
+If you are researching ancestors that lived in the US before 1880, with East Coast roots, you have a solid chance of locating them in a compiled pedigree or related text – and there are numerous other possibilities as well.

-There are many types of books that may contain information about your ancestors — these include (but are not limited to) published pedigrees, books on the history of a surname in a certain location, ones focused on the descendancy of a specific individual, specialized pedigrees relating to a certain subject (such as those concerning service in the American Revolution or lineal descent from a Mayflower passenger) and town or county histories.
+There are many types of books that may contain information about your ancestors — these include (but are not limited to) published pedigrees, books on the history of a surname in a certain location, those focused on the descendancy of a specific individual, specialized pedigrees relating to a certain subject (such as those concerning service in the American Revolution or lineal descent from a Mayflower passenger) as well as town or county histories.

 Books are not always accurate.
-Some have been extensively and meticulously researched and sourced and others may have been compiled hastily, may have relied on possibly inaccurate information from individuals, old documents or newspapers, or may contain additions for the purpose of vanity only.
+Some have been extensively and meticulously researched and sourced and others may have been compiled hastily, may have relied on inaccurate information from individuals, questionable documents or newspapers, or may contain additions for the purpose of vanity.
 And no matter how careful, any author can make mistakes — so make sure you know what you are looking at before deciding how much stock to place in the information.

 Take the time to learn about the book, the purpose of its publication, the author and whether sources are documented.
 Use the book as a guide only to aid you in your research and always look for additional sources to back up the data before adding it to your tree.
 Be especially careful when using the information from these books to add new names or lines to your tree.
 Always look for further sources.

 Name spellings, dates and city names may be incorrect or outdated.
 The spelling of an ancestor’s first or last name may change throughout history, from record to record, or from book to book.
-Many names are spelled simply how people assumed they should be spelled.
+Many names were spelled how people assumed they should be spelled based on what was common at the time.
 Satchel, for instance, may be Sachel, Satchell or Satchwell.
 Be sure to try many spelling when searching and be cautious when adding these spellings to your tree.
-City and county names also changed frequently throughout history so be aware of this when attempting to locate books by location.
+City and county names and boundaries also changed frequently throughout history so be aware of this when attempting to locate books by location.

 Note that many books have multiple volumes so be sure to look for each one that may relate to your ancestor.